-Katy Börner is the Victor H. Yngve Professor of Information Science in the Department of Information and Library Science, School of Informatics and Computing, Adjunct Professor at the Department of Statistics in the College of Arts and Sciences, Core Faculty of Cognitive Science, Research Affiliate of the Center for Complex Networks and Systems Research and Biocomplexity Institute, Member of the Advanced Visualization Laboratory, Leader of the Information Visualization Lab, and Founding Director of the Cyberinfrastructure for Network Science Center at Indiana University in Bloomington, IN and Visiting Professor at the Royal Netherlands Academy of Arts and Sciences (KNAW) in The Netherlands.
-She is a curator of the international Places & Spaces: Mapping Science exhibit.
-She became an American Association for the Advancement of Science (AAAS) Fellow in 2012 and as an Alexander von Humboldt Fellow in 2017.
+Katy Börner is the Victor H. Yngve Distinguished Professor of Engineering and Information Science in the Department of Intelligent Systems Engineering, School of Informatics and Computing, Core Faculty of Cognitive Science, and Founding Director of the Cyberinfrastructure for Network Science Center at Indiana University in Bloomington, IN.
+She is a Visiting Professor at the Royal Netherlands Academy of Arts and Sciences (KNAW) in The Netherlands and a curator of the international Places & Spaces: Mapping Science exhibit.
+She was elected as an American Association for the Advancement of Science (AAAS) Fellow in 2012 and as an Alexander von Humboldt Fellow in 2017.

 See more on Katy's personal website.